 6. Word Processing

 I lean on Google Docs because it saves automatically and works from any device.
 I lost an entire essay to a crash years ago, so auto-save still feels like a small miracle to me.
+Once these tools feel natural, you’ll handle any writing task with confidence.

 7. Working with Spreadsheets